menu

 And if you like science, one thing you'll find is that Mill Neck has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

 Mill Neck is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Despite being a small village, Mill Neck has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.